 Montreal is the largest city in Quebec, which is one of the thirteen provinces and territories that make up Canada.
 Just ten years ago, something of a bleak mood prevailed in the Quebec province.
-It seemed possible that the province would choose to fling itself into independence form the rest of Canada.
+It seemed possible that the province would choose to fling itself into independence from the rest of Canada.

-Since then, Montreal has become a modern city in every regard; with skyscrapers in unexpected shapes and bright colors, a historic district that has been beautifully preserved, and a large area of artists’ lofts, boutiques, cafés, and miles of restaurants.
+Since then, Montreal has become a modern city in every regard; with skyscrapers in unexpected shapes and bright colors, a historic district that has been beautifully preserved, a large area of artists’ lofts, boutiques, cafés, and miles of restaurants.
 The official language is French and is among the five largest French-speaking cities in the world.

 Architecture and cobbled streets in Old Montreal have been maintained or restored and are frequented by horse-drawn coaches carrying tourists.
 Old Montreal was once a worldwide port, but shipping has been moved further east to a new larger site, leaving the Old Port as a historical area.

 During Montreal’s long winters, life slows on the streets of downtown as people escape into La Ville Souterraine, a parallel subterranean universe.
 This underground “city” evolved when major building developments in the downtown put their below-street areas to profitable use, leasing space for shops and other enterprises.
 Over time, these spaces became connected with Metro stations and then with each other.
 It became possible to ride long distances, and walk shorter ones through mazes of corridors, tunnels and plazas.
 There are now more than 1,700 shops, hundreds of restaurants and more than forty cinemas and theaters down there.

 Montreal is a great city to visit and we would recommend anybody who enjoys European culture (but might not be willing to spend the money necessary to get there) to come check out the closest thing we have in North America.
 You won’t be disappointed and you will likely want to keep coming back.